Doctoral Psychology Internship Program

 •Cover letter explaining why you believe you would be a good fit with the internship program at The University of Kentucky Conseling Center.

 •Three letters of reference with at least two from people who have directly supervised your clinical work.
 It would be preferable if references are from your most recent work.
+It is our preference that all recommenders use the APPIC Form for Letters of Recommendation available on the AAPI website, but will accept traditional letters if that is not possible.

 •Based on the University of Kentucky's Human Resource policies and consistent with APPIC Match policies, appointments of applicants to internship positions will be contingent upon the applicants satisfying certain eligibility requirements (e.g. background check).
 These procedures are carried out after the Match and are solely for matched interns.
 Please see APPIC Match Policy #6b for more information.